 If your hearing has been scheduled as a telephone hearing, you may participate with or without representation.
 You will soon receive your Notice of Hearing in the mail.
-You, your representative, and any witnesses must either sign in online or call the telephone number listed on your Notice of Hearing at least 10 minutes before the scheduled time of hearing and leave a number where you and your witnesses can be reached by the Hearing Officer at the time of the hearing.
+You, your representative, and any witnesses must either sign in online or call the telephone number listed on your Notice of Hearing by 2:00 p.m. the business day before your hearing, and provide the phone number where you and your witnesses can be reached by the Hearing Officer at the time of the hearing.
 If you choose to use a public telephone, make sure it can receive incoming phone calls.
 Cell phones are often unreliable, and you should be aware that hearings often last as long as an hour, sometimes longer.
 The Appeal Tribunal strongly recommends against using a cell phone for your telephone hearing.
 The Hearing Officer will call you and your witnesses at the telephone numbers submitted.
 Documents you wish to introduce as exhibits at your hearing must be mailed to the Appeal Tribunal and must be received in time to provide copies to the other parties before the scheduled hearing.
 Please provide the case number, time, and date of the hearing when submitting documentation to the Appeal Tribunal.
 The Appeal Tribunal will mail copies of documents received to the opposing party.
 To expedite this process, you may wish to send the opposing party copies of the documentation when you mail copies to the Appeal Tribunal.
 Please notify the Appeal Tribunal if documentation has been sent to other parties to avoid duplicate mailing.
 If you wish a witness to testify in support of your position by way of telephone, you must tell the witness of the time of the hearing and arrange for them to be on the telephone with you or call in with the telephone number where they can be reached.
 You and your witnesses should be located in a quiet place.

 Each party shall have the right to question all witnesses.